Rhodium Law, LLC company logo with diamond shapes

 • Trusts

 Often more than one of these tools may be used together to develop a comprehensive estate planning design that in many cases also includes estate planning documents more directly associated with the planner’s personal expectations of long-term care needs and incapacity planning, such as durable powers of attorney or a living will.
 The requirements for each type of estate planning tool vary state by state, while the most appropriate selections will always depend on the individual’s situation and ultimate goals.
-An estate planning attorney with Rhodium Law may be able to review Ohio residents’ circumstances in order to assist with developing a robust, yet streamlined, set of estate planning tools tailored to individual needs.
+An Ohio estate planning lawyer with Rhodium Law may be able to review Ohio residents’ circumstances in order to assist with developing a robust, yet streamlined, set of estate planning tools tailored to individual needs.

 Estate Tax Implications of Wills